saurabhmittal16/AgroAIPlatform/server/README.md

 - [x] Order listing for Farmer and Buyer
 - [x] Question Answer
 - [x] Maybe store geolocation of Farmer and Buyer to specify distance
+- [ ] Return added date with listing and populate farmer geolocation

 ## Points ignored for now